api integrations erp

 Inventory and supply-chain views Multi-warehouse rollups and days-of-supply by product

-Pushing data in to Odoo is about automation and keeping systems in sync:
+Pushing data into Odoo is about keeping the operational system in sync:

 Use case What it replaces